 This service aims to provide advice and assistance to people who do not speak English, who have recently arrived in WA and are otherwise disadvantaged in their access to legal services.
 We offer a wide range of legal assistance with a broad range of issues including:

 - Family and domestic violence

-- Specialist immigration (including citizenship, visa cancellations, amendment of government records, bridging visas, human trafficking and Administrative Appeals Tribunal matters)
+- Specialist immigration (including citizenship, visa cancellations, amendment of government records, bridging visas, and Administrative Appeals Tribunal matters)

 - Criminal injuries compensation